Peter17dollar/GrepolisScriptBarryWood/README.md

    - At the top of the script, locate the following lines:
      ```javascript
      // @match        https://nl116.grepolis.com/game/*
-     let StorageToken = '';
+     const StorageToken = 'put down your token here';
+     const storageAccount = "put down your storage account name";
+     const containerName = "put down your container name";

      ```
+   - Replace the 'nl116' in the @match to the world that you want this script to work on.
-   - Replace the empty string `''` with the Azure Blob Storage access token provided by your alliance.
+   - Replace the string with the Azure Blob Storage access token/storageaccount name / container name provided by your alliance.
 This token allows secure access to the storage location.
 Be sure not to share this token!
-   - Replace the 'nl116' to the world that you want this script to work on.

 4. **Save the Script**:
    - After pasting and configuring the script, click **"File"** and then **"Save"**.